- Largest corn market in the region, with 9.6 MMT of imports in MY 2020/2021.

-- Nearly 6.4 MMT of corn produced domestically in 2018—mostly white corn.
+- Approximately 6.4 MMT of corn was produced domestically in MY 2020/2021, equal to the previous year.

-- U.S. freight at a disadvantage to Black Sea export markets.
+- U.S. freight is at a disadvantage to Black Sea exports.

 Trade and Market Share Overview

-- Poultry sector leads corn demand by nearly 60-70% consumption followed by dairy, red meat, water buffalo, corn milling/crushing and aquaculture.
+- The poultry sector leads corn demand by nearly 60-70% consumption.

 - Corn and soybeans have zero duty, while soybean meal, DDGS and CGM are subject to a 5% import duty.

 - Egyptian customs introduced a new electronic system for the pre-registration of shipment information: the “Advanced Cargo Information (ACI),” which is mandatory for all shipments arriving at Egyptian seaports starting October 1, 2021.